nathansamuell/groundStation/docs/user-guide/env.md

 * [ ] Developer
 * [x] Set By Default

-This variable holds the filepath of the serial port that GroundStation expects to read rocket data from.
+This variable holds the filepath of the serial port that FlightControl expects to read rocket data from.
 It is not techically required in a testing setting (see [MOCK_SPORT_GS](#env-variable-mock_sport_gs)), but it is configured by default because it **IS** needed to run on a target machine during launch.

 Sample Setting:
 ```json